bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 - Listen to form value changes (you learned this in previous sections! ✔️)
 - Add validation:

   This time, our form will require <a href="https://angular.io/guide/form-validation#reactive-form-validation" >validation</a>.
-Here's an example of a form with form controls with different validation, and one that's value is set to an array.
+Here’s an example of a form with form controls with different validation, and one that’s value is set to an array.

   ```typescript
   function coolKidsChecker(isACoolKid: string): ValidatorFn {